 There isn’t an application process to apply for a branded or personal panel on Google.
 Google ultimately decides if your brand is worthy of having this elusive rich result (The truth hurts, we know).

-Google My Business listings should be familiar to most businesses in the digital age and is recommended to implement in most cases, especially for local businesses.
-Google My Business listings, when optimized correctly, can appear when a user searches your company name or a category or search term related to your product or service offering.
-Businesses can actually “apply” for a Google My Business listing by signing up through their Google account and using one of the verification methods vetted by Google.
+Google Business Profile (formerly known as Google My Business) listings should be familiar to most businesses in the digital age and are recommended to implement in most cases, especially for local businesses.
+Google Business Profile listings, when optimized correctly, can appear when a user searches your company name or a category or search term related to your product or service offering.
+Businesses can actually “apply” for a Google Business Profile listing by signing up through their Google account and using one of the verification methods vetted by Google.

 Local Map Pack